armory-io/armory-stack/README.md

 #### Images & Commits

-In the LTS release, every commit in the Armory extension projects generates a new Docker image, Astrolabe opens a PR with the new Docker image & the commit that the image belongs to.
+In the LTS release, every commit in the Armory extension projects generates a new Docker image.
+Astrolabe opens a PR with the new Docker image & the commit that the image belongs to.
 You can find the image tag & the commit in the body of the [PR](https://github.com/armory-io/armory-stack/pull/343#issue-685533758).
 We can find all the images from the LTS release in [Artifactory](https://armory.jfrog.io/ui/repos/tree/General/docker-all)

 The Armory extension projects uses an OSS Service as base, currently the extension projects uses a LTS version that represents a commit in the OSS.
 A base artifact can be found [here](https://github.com/armory-io/orca-armory/blob/a08ea272f752ebcce01e59e790abbe0381b10d00/gradle.properties#L2) in the extension project.
 The base service version is maintained by Astrolabe.